 There are numerous instances in Court where a person appointed as an agent under a power abuses his authority.
 The agent acting under a Power of Attorney is viewed as having a confidential relationship with the creator.
 In view of this confidential relationship, any transfers by the agent of the creator's property to the agent will be viewed by the Courts as improper.
-Problems arise when agents act without any oversight.
+Problems arise in New York City and elsewhere when agents act without any oversight.
 This is common with older individuals who give agents powers.
 In many instances there are no other family members or friends around to have oversight and to prevent the abuse of the power and the victimization of the creator.
 When these situations arise, the result is Guardianship litigation or Estate litigation.

-It is advisable to contact a lawyer to prepare and implement your durable power of attorney.
+It is advisable to contact a New York City lawyer to prepare and implement your durable power of attorney.
 A lawyer should make sure that your document meets your state's requirements and that the powers you wish to give your agent are provided for and are legally effective.
 I provide my clients with legal representation in areas of law for estate planning, guardianship, and powers of attorney.
 I have many years of experience and I will assist you with questions you have regarding a durable power of attorney.